Life Transitions Therapy

 Are you having difficulty adjusting to an important transition in

 your life?
-Possible changes could include: moving, new job or unemployment, gender or sexuality struggles, illness, relationship difficulties or divorce, parenting issues, step-family, empty nest, parents aging, grief/loss.
+Possible changes could include: moving, new job or unemployment, gender or sexuality struggles, illness, relationship difficulties, break-up or divorce, parenting issues, step-family, empty nest, parents aging, grief/loss.
 If so you may be experiencing an Adjustment Disorder.

 Adjustment Disorder is a type of stress-related mental illness.
 It is a short-term condition that occurs when you have a great struggle coping with, or adjusting to, a particular change in your life.
 You may feel anxious or depressed and normal daily routines may feel overwhelming.
 You may feel sad or hopeless or be unusually argumentative.
 Going to work or school or other day-to day activities may be difficult.
 You may also be avoiding your friends and family.
 Additional symptoms of adjustment disorder are listed below.